 - Bloomingdale's Ultimate Premier Insider from American Express.
 As a rule, we generally avoid retail store credit cards.
 They rarely offer great value, and their interest rates tend to balloon beyond the point of practicality.
 However, a partnership between Bloomingdale's and American Express means that your frequent shopping trips can help you keep your next gift a secret.
 Spend $2,500 a year at Bloomie's, and you'll get free gift wrapping and local delivery, plus help from a personal shopper who can help you pick out a great V-Day surprise.

-- Marriott Rewards Premier Visa Credit Card from Chase.
+- Marriott Rewards Premier Credit Card from Chase.
 Sometimes, the route to your Valentine's heart leads straight out of town.
-This travel rewards credit card offers you Silver Elite status in the Marriott Rewards program.
-That means you'll have direct access to an experienced guest services professional who can help you plan everything you need for a romantic getaway at any of Marriott's 3,700 hotels and resorts throughout the world.
+This travel rewards credit card offers you 15 Elite Credits toward Silver Elite status in the Marriott Rewards program upon account approval and every year on your account anniversary.
+That means you'll have direct access to an experienced guest services professional who can help you plan everything you need for a romantic getaway at any of Marriott's 3,800 hotels and resorts throughout the world.

 - Citi Gold / AAdvantage Visa Signature.
 When your romantic getaway means getting really far away, Citi's partnership with American Airlines can help you score some inexpensive plane tickets.
 Between a generous signup bonus and AA's reduced mileage awards, you can quickly earn enough miles to escape to somewhere really romantic.
 Plus, the Citi Private Pass program gives you access to exclusive events and hard-to-get tickets for theater, sports and concerts in many cities across the country.